 - a permitted general situation or a permitted health situation exists.

-Even if a charity is not required to comply with the Privacy Act, following this principle is good practice for managing people’s information and data.
 It will ensure that the charity manages the information and data that it holds about people responsibly, honestly and ethically – and in line with reasonable community expectations.

-However, it is also important to note that collecting a person’s information and data by “lawful and fair means” does not necessarily mean that the charity can be sure that people provided their consent or had a reasonable expectation that their information and data would be used in this way.
-It is crucial that a charity’s Responsible People are vigilant in conducting due diligence if they are considering buying or renting a list of donors for their own use.
+However, it is also important to note that collecting a person’s information and data by 'lawful and fair means' does not necessarily mean that the charity can be sure that people provided their consent or had a reasonable expectation that their information and data would be used in this way.

 There are a number of steps that a charity can take to ensure responsible, honest and ethical management of people’s information and data.